PRKGit365/Dashboards-and-Reports/README.md

 🧠 Objectives
 * Understand patient volume, demographics and referral trends
-* Determine solutions to business questions involving process improvement, patient throughput and how to optimize staffing and resource allocation.
+* Determine solutions to business questions involving process improvement, patient throughput and how to optimize staffing and resource allocation

 🔍 **Dataset Overview**